gprossliner/docker-bridgenw-dump/README.md

 tool has been tested manually on Ubuntu 18.04.3 LTS, and Docker version 18.09.7, build 2d0083d.

 Tested on Windows Version	10.0.18363 Build 18363, and Docker for Windows version 19.03.5, build 633a0ea.

+## Release Notes

+The dockerhub images are automatically build an pushed by dockerhub automated build, using the following rules:
+- If anything is pushed to 'master', an image is build for the 'latest' tag
+- If a release is created, using the vX.Y pattern, a image with the corresponding tag is build and pushed.

+As the name of the image is included in the image itself as an environment variable, the digests of the 'lastest' and the latest 'vX.Y...' tag will be different, allthough they are build from the same commit.

+If you use the 'latest' tag, the worker container will also use 'latest'.
+If you use a version tag, the container will always use the same version.

 ## Return Codes